SAP/jenkins-library/documentation/docs/scenarios/changeManagement.md

 For exceptions, see [Exceptions](https://github.com/SarahNoack/jenkins-library/blob/master/documentation/docs/steps/checkChangeInDevelopment.md#exceptions).

 ### Examples
-* All mandatory parameters are provided through the configuration and the `changeDocumentId` is provided through the Git commit history:
+* All mandatory parameters are provided through the configuration and the `changeDocumentId` is retrieved from the Git commit history:
 ```
 checkChangeInDevelopment script:this
 ```
-* An explicit endpoint is provided and the `changeDocumentId` is searched for starting at the previous commit (`HEAD~1`):
+* An explicit endpoint is provided and the `changeDocumentId` is searched for starting from the previous commit (`HEAD~1`):
 ```
 checkChangeInDevelopment script:this,
                          changeManagement: [